MohamedTarekMoustaf/Amazon-Fires-in-Brazil-2013-2019-_Power-BI/README.md

 Color-coded column charts on the map show total fires by state and year.

 Yearly Trend Analysis
-State-level columns display changes in fire frequency from 2013–2019.
+State-level columns display changes in fire frequency from 2013 to 2019.

 Rose (Polar) Pie Chart
 The Rose chart in the top-right corner provides a circular breakdown of total Amazon fires by year.